jose-phric/Shoddy-JAI-API-Manager/README.md

     * **Store Proxy URLs:** Quickly apply different proxy configurations.
     * **Local API Key Storage:** Save and select your API keys by name.
 * **Edit & Delete Functionality:** Easily modify or remove any saved entries directly from the extension's compact, dark-mode friendly popup.
-* **Seamless Integration:** Designed to blend visually with the JanitorAI interface, ensuring a smooth user experience.
+* **Seamless Integration:** Designed to blend visually with the JanitorAI interface, ensuring a smooth user experience.z
+* **All storage is ENTIRELY local**: Using chrome.local.storage, meaning this data will not sync over the cloud in any way, shape or form.

 **How It Works:**